genomicsclass/leanpub/manuscript/interactions_and_contrasts_exercises.md

 A>
 A>2.
 Use the Rmd script of the spider dataset.
 Suppose we build a model using two `variables: ~ type + leg`.
 A>
-A>    What is the t-statistic for the contrast of leg pair L4 vs leg pair L2?
+A>    What is the t-statistic for the contrast of leg pair L4 vs. leg pair L2?
 A>
 A>
 A>
 A>3.
-The t-statistic for the contrast of leg pair L4 vs leg pair L2 is constructed by taking the difference of the coefficients legL4 and legL2, and then dividing by the standard error of the difference.
+The t-statistic for the contrast of leg pair L4 vs. leg pair L2 is constructed by taking the difference of the coefficients legL4 and legL2, and then dividing by the standard error of the difference.
 In the last question we will explore how the standard error of the difference is calculated here.
 A>
 A>    For a contrast vector {$$}\mathbf{C}{/$$}, the standard error of the contrast {$$}\mathbf{C}\hat{\boldsymbol{\beta}}{/$$} is:
 A>